vCloud Availability for vCloud Director: Part 6: Install and Configure RabbitMQ Cluster

 2: Create a public and a private key

-Note: In below command the SAN attribute contains DNS names and IP addresses of all of the RabbitMQ hosts and the load balancer.
-For single RMQ node there will be only one entry.
+Note: In the command below, the SAN attribute contains DNS names and IP addresses of all of the RabbitMQ hosts and the load balancer.
+For a single RMQ node, there will be only one entry.

 3: Import the RabbitMQ key pair to the PKCS12 trust store